iamrb1/CompartmentalModeling/Group-01/TeamAgreement.md

-#Team Agreement for Group 1: Stroustrup
+# Team Agreement for Group 1: Stroustrup

 Date: 1/29/25

-Team Members:

-Tyler Pritchett

-Kollin Bartz

-Jerry Chen

-George Faraj

-Leonardo Specht
+Team Members: Tyler Pritchett, Kollin Bartz, Jerry Chen, George Faraj, Leonardo Specht

 Preamble:
 This agreement serves to outline the roles, responsibilities, and expectations of each member of our team for the duration of Spring semester 2025 in CSE 498.
 We, the undersigned, pledge to uphold our commitments and work collaboratively towards the successful completion of the project.

 Roles & Responsibilities:

-Team Member

-Role Title

-Responsibilities

-Tyler Pritchett

-Coordination Lead
+Tyler Pritchett: Coordination Lead

 Will organize a team plan to meet project milestones.
 Will set up team meetings, track status of goals, and help facilitate effective communication among team members.

-Jerry Chen

-Integration Lead
+Jerry Chen: Integration Lead

 Will take point on collaborating with other teams on the project’s overall API design; will assist with merge requests; will address questions or issues from other teams.

-George Faraj

-Quality Assurance Lead
+George Faraj:Quality Assurance Lead

 Will oversee the creation, execution, and maintenance of test suites; will track code quality, including functionality, performance, and security issues, and prioritize fixes.

-Kollin Bartz

-Documentation Lead
+Kollin Bartz: Documentation Lead

 Will ensure the team produces clear, concise, and comprehensive documentation for both end-users and other developers, as well as code that meets all style standards.

-Leonardo Specht

-User-Experience Lead
+Leonardo Specht: User-Experience Lead

-Will lead the effort to ensure that all C++ classes and the final application being developed are as useful and intuitive as possible to the intended audience.
+Will lead the effort to ensure that all C++ classes and the final application being developed are as useful and intuitive as possible to the intended audience

 Team Expectations: